truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/ManageBootEnvironSCALE.md

 ![DeleteBootEnvironmentSCALE](/images/SCALE/22.12/DeleteBootEnvironmentSCALE.png "Delete Boot Environment")

-You cannot delete the default and any active entries.
+You cannot delete the default or any active entries.
 Because you cannot delete an activated boot entry, this option does not display for activated boot environments To delete the active boot environment, first activate another entry and then delete the environment you want to remove.
 {{< /expand >}}